Graduate and Professional Programs

 Translated – having your official transcripts transcribed to English for evaluation purposes.

 Evaluated – An evaluation is done when we receive a foreign transcript.
-The Office of International Admission will evaluate your baccalaureate degree or higher degree from an accredited international college or university and determine if you have the ability to pursue into graduate program or degree equivalency.
+The University of Houston Graduate School will evaluate your baccalaureate degree or higher degree from an accredited international college or university and determine if you have the ability to pursue a graduate program or degree equivalency.

 - Current Students